-With funding from The Harry Frank Guggenheim Foundation (HFG), we developed a model for predicting crime rates based on factors that were associated with the rapid increase and subsequent decline in US crime rates from 1960 to 2021, with forecasts to 2025.
+With funding from The Harry Frank Guggenheim Foundation (HFG), we developed a model for predicting crime rates based on factors that were associated with the rapid increase and subsequent decline in US crime rates from 1960 to 2021, with forecasts to 2026.
 While a national-level overview is useful, it is simply the weighted average of the conditions that influence crime rates and the decisions reflected in crime-control policies in smaller jurisdictions, which may vary widely.
 State and local studies are needed to analyze the conditions and policies that affect local crime trends.

-The current study examines the effects of a small set of factors on violent crime and property crime rates in Chicago.
-We found that a statistical model based on the state imprisonment rate and a measure of the cost of living (inflation divided by median household income) explained past variation in crime rates with minimal error.
+The current study examines the effects of a small set of factors on violent crime and property crime rates in New York City.2 We found that a statistical model based on past values of the city crime rate and state imprisonment rate, plus a measure of the cost of living (inflation divided by median household income) explained past variation in crime rates with minimal error.
 Different models were not needed to explain the year-to-year variation in violent and property crime: the results are robust not only within crime types, but also between them.

-James Austin and Richard Rosenfeld, 2023.
+1 James Austin and Richard Rosenfeld, 2023.
 Forecasting US Crime Rates and the Impact of Reductions in Imprisonment: 1960-2025.
 New York, NY: The Harry Frank Guggenheim Foundation.

-The violent crime rate is the sum of the homicide, aggravated assault, rape, and robbery rates.
-The property crime rate is the sum of the burglary, larceny, and motor vehicle theft rates.
+2 The violent crime rate is the sum of the homicide, aggravated assault, rape, and robbery rates.
+The property rate is the sum of the burglary, larceny, and motor vehicle theft rates.

-We then used the model to forecast crime rates through 2025.
-We also conducted a hypothetical policy experiment to estimate the impact on the forecasted crime rates of a sizable reduction in the Illinois state prison population.
-We found negligible effects on Chicago crime rates of decreasing the incarceration rate.
+We then used the model to forecast New York City crime rates through 2026.
+We also conducted a hypothetical policy experiment to estimate the impact on the forecasted crime rates of a sizable reduction in the New York State prison population.
+We found negligible effects of decreasing the incarceration rate on New York City crime rates.